ncoghlan/pulpdist/doc/cli.rst

 * ``version_suffix``: rsync wildcard pattern to append when a remote tree definition uses the ``version_prefix`` setting
+* ``default_excluded_versions``: rsync wildcard patterns to ignore by default when determining which version directories to synchronise (if one of these filters matches the wildcard pattern identifying *desired* versions, then that exclusion filter will be omitted from the raw tree definition).
+* ``default_excluded_files``: rsync wildcard patterns that are always ignored when creating a raw tree definition (e.g. to exclude standard locations for temporary working files)

 The remote path used for a tree is calculated as::